Search

 Virtual and outreach art therapy

 Art therapy is a way to explore issues, concerns, and strategies for change using the creative process that does not rely on words to be helpful.
-The questions I ask about how and what you’ve made lead to insights that increase your self-awareness and inform the direction you want to take toward positive change.
+The questions I ask about how and what you’ve made lead to insights that increase your self-knowledge and inform the steps you want to take toward positive change.
+My therapeutic approaches include psychodynamic, humanistic, and strengths-based.

 You do not need to be an artist to do art therapy.
-You use materials on hand to make spontaneous art or to do creative activities I suggest about what brought you to art therapy.
+You use materials on hand to make spontaneous art or to do creative activities I suggest based on the concerns that brought you to art therapy.
 You can make scribbles, stick figures, swirls of colour, collage images, clay shapes, glitter and paint on wood, etc. Can’t imagine what virtual art therapy would be like?
-Check out my blog post: https://dianneshannonarttherapy.ca/2020/12/06/healing-with-virtual-art-therapy/
+Check out my blog post, Healing with Virtual Art Therapy.

 I acknowledge and am grateful for the Treaty Six Territory and Métis nation homeland on which I live and work.